prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-leadership-edge-honest-conversations.md

 **Act (Intentional Action):** Respond intentionally, focusing on outcomes, solutions, and collaboration rather than venting emotions.

-> [!NOTE]
-> Practical tip
->
+*Practical tip*

-> Prepare a few go-to phrases for situations you frequently face, so you can respond calmly when emotions run high.
+*Prepare a few go-to phrases for situations you frequently face, so you can respond calmly when emotions run high.*

->
-> Sometimes the best action is to wait and address the issue later - whether one-on-one or in a calmer forum - rather than reacting in the heat of the moment.
+*Sometimes the best action is to wait and address the issue later - whether one-on-one or in a calmer forum - rather than reacting in the heat of the moment.*

 **Example:** During a code review, a repeated error is flagged by another team.
 Frustration rises, and the stakes feel higher, but instead of snapping: